Markovictory/blog.markovictory.github.io/_posts/2020-02-18-tcakl-2020-deck-tech.markdown

 Against Warrior, I would exclude the following cards:
 - 2 Remembrance
-- 2 Timesnap Poition
+- 2 Timesnap Potion
 - 1 Head Jab

 Preparation
 ---
-From the very beginning of my podcast series ‘Fyendal’s Podcast’, I’ve touted that I would opt to play Ninja for the first constructed Calling event.
+From the very beginning of my podcast series, ‘Fyendal’s Podcast’, I’ve touted that I would opt to play Ninja for the first constructed Calling event.
 I don’t have any clear cut reason why other than it was the class I gravitated towards the most and enjoyed playing.
 However, I did think there was a slight hint from the developers that Ninja would be the boogeyman of Welcome to Rathe constructed due to **Mask of Momentum** being the only Legendary equipment with Blade Break instead of Battleworn, haha.
 Instead, I chose to play a glorified **Ironrot Helm** in a defensive deck.
 What a double down.

 ![?](/assets/img/wtr/mask-of-momentum.png)
 ![?](/assets/img/wtr/ironrot-helm.png)